Andre Ware

-Andre Trevor Ware (born July 31, 1968) is an American sports analyst and commentator, and a former professional football quarterback.
-He played in the National Football League (NFL), Canadian Football League (CFL) and NFL Europe.
+Andre Trevor Ware (born July 31, 1968) is an American sports analyst and commentator, and a former professional football player.
+He played professionally as a quarterback in the National Football League (NFL), Canadian Football League (CFL) and NFL Europe.
 Ware played college football for the Houston Cougars, winning the Heisman Trophy and Davey O'Brien Award in 1989.
 He was the first black quarterback to receive the Heisman.
 In the 1990 NFL draft, Ware was selected in the first round by the Detroit Lions with the seventh overall pick.
 He was inducted into the College Football Hall of Fame in 2004.

 College career

 Ware grew up in the Galveston, Texas region, hoping to play football at the University of Texas.
 He said "I was going to Texas.
 All they had to do was lie to me and tell me I was going to play quarterback once I got there.
 Thank goodness they told me the truth [that] they were going to move me to defense".
 After graduating from Dickinson High School, Ware instead played at the University of Houston, where he won the Heisman Trophy in 1989, along with the Davey O'Brien Award, the latter award given to the most outstanding college quarterback of the year.
 That season - his junior year - averaging 52 passes per contest (365-of-578, 63.1%), he threw for 4,699 yards (427.18 yds/g or 127 yds/quarter), 46 touchdowns, and set 27 NCAA records over the span of 11 games, seven of which he sat during the fourth quarter.
 Many of the records (including the notable 340 yards/5 TDs in the first quarter and 517 yards/6 TDs thrown in one half, set on October 21, 1989, in a 95–21 rout against the SMU Mustangs) were thanks to the innovative use of the run and shoot offense, which his successor, David Klingler, also used to great effect.
 The 1989 Cougars were the first FBS team to have a 4,000-yard passer, 1,000-yard rusher, and 1,000-yard receiver in the same season, where they ended the season 9–2 after averaging 624.9 y/g and ranked the #14 team in the nation by the Associated Press, but were on probation, making Ware the only quarterback to win the Heisman while playing for a team on probation.
 He then declared for the NFL draft, forgoing his senior year.